One Bloor West: Progress

-In June 2016, the city of Toronto’s planning staff gave a positive report on plans for The One’s development, including in their report a number of community benefit recommendations.
-The report found that plans for The One met Toronto’s planning policies and guidelines.
+In June 2016, the city of Toronto's planning staff gave a positive report on plans for One Bloor West’s development, including in their report a number of community benefit recommendations.
+The report found that plans for One Bloor West met Toronto's planning policies and guidelines.
 On April 18, 2017, the project was approved by the Ontario Municipal Board (OMB).
-With approval both by the OMB and by Toronto's city council, pre-construction as well as pre-sales of The One's units began.
-As of spring 2017, more than 3,000 people had pre-registered for the 416 residential units.
+With approval both by the OMB and by Toronto's city council, pre-construction as well as pre-sales of One Bloor West’s units began.
+By spring 2017, more than 3,000 people had pre-registered for the 416 residential units.

-In August 2017, The One secured its new round of lending replacing existing debt, with Firm Capital Corp. lending CA$135 million (US$108 million) as a first mortgage on The One.
-In November 2017, The One's presentation centre opened for the first time for people who pre-registered.
+In August 2017, One Bloor West secured its new round of lending replacing existing debt, with Firm Capital Corp. lending CA$135 million (US$108 million) as a first mortgage on One Bloor West.
+In November 2017, One Bloor West’s presentation centre opened for the first time for people who pre-registered.

-On August 23, 2017, construction of The One officially broke ground, with excavation nearly complete as of October 2018.
+On August 23, 2017, construction of One Bloor West officially broke ground, with excavation nearly complete as of October 2018.
 In November 2018, a special crane, the Link-Belt TG2300B, described by a source as potentially the highest capacity crane deployed in Toronto, was brought to the site to begin construction of the tower.
-The creation of 32 mega caissons, which will be used to support the tower, was completed in April 2019.
-On May 1, 2019, it was announced that The One will include a 160-room Andaz hotel, expected to open in 2022.
+The creation of 32 mega caissons, which are used to support the tower, was completed in April 2019.
+On May 1, 2019, it was announced that The One was to include a 160-room Andaz hotel.

-In September 2019, The One secured a new round of financing, with Korean fund IGIS Asset Management Co.
+In September 2019, One Bloor West secured a new round of financing, with Korean fund IGIS Asset Management Co.
 Ltd. lending CA$560 million (US$423 million) to the project.
-In October 2019, a mock-up was installed to physically illustrate The One's brushed aluminum and glazing cladding.
+In October 2019, a mock-up was installed to physically illustrate One Bloor West’s brushed aluminum and glazing cladding.

 In December 2019, construction halted on the building, with the City of Toronto issuing a "stop-work order" on the site.
 On August 31, 2020, the building was issued a conditional above-grade permit by the City of Toronto, allowing for above-grade construction of the building to begin.
 Work on the second floor began in December 2020 with the laying of floor forms and assembly of rebar.
 Construction of the surrounding podium structure has also started.
-In January 2021, Mizrahi Developments applied through an addendum for a height increase for The One.
-If approved by the city of Toronto, The One will be 94 storeys tall with a planned height of 338.3 metres, which would make The One the tallest tower currently planned in Canada.
+In January 2021, Mizrahi Developments applied through an addendum for a height increase for One Bloor West to 94 storeys with a planned height of 338.3 metres.
+In June 2023, the City of Toronto approved the final height to 91 storeys and 328.4 metres.

+On January 9, 2024, the heritage facade restoration, part of the project, at 774 and 776 Yonge Street was revealed.
+The restored 19th-century heritage facade will become part of the ground-level retail at Yonge and Bloor.